One page profiles

 Provide a contribution:

 • Contribute to the Assess, Plan, Do , Review Cycle.
-This informs the school’s Graduated response to an individual’s needs
+This informs the school’s Graduated response to an individual’s needs.

-• Contribute the views of a child or young person at the meeting to review their EHC plan
+• Contribute the views of a child or young person at the meeting to review their EHC Plan.

-• Contribute the views of a child or young person as part of an EHC needs assessment process.
-To avoid duplication, information for a One Page Profile can be used to complete the “All About Me” section.
+• Contribute the views of a child or young person as part of an EHC Needs Assessment Process.
+To avoid duplication, information for a One-Page Profile can be used to complete the “All About Me” section.

 • Contribute a child or young person’s views within a range of settings and contexts.
-For example home, hospital, community clubs
+For example: home, hospital, community clubs.

 Empower:

-• Empower the child or young person to express their views and feelings and introduce themselves to other people
+• Empower the child or young person to express their views and feelings and introduce themselves to other people.

-• Empower a young person to introduce themselves to an employer or a leader of a community club
+• Empower a young person to introduce themselves to an employer or a leader of a community club.

 • Empower a young person to become more independent and reach personal goals.

 Children and young people with learning disabilities may have a Hospital Passport.
 Royal Cornwall Hospitals use this to help ensure patients receive the care they need.
-You should also be familiar with this document.

 When preparing a one page profile with a child or young person, it is important to consider: